aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Apply Animation to PictureFrame**

 1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/) class.
-2. Get a slide reference through its index.
+2. Get a slide's reference through its index.
 3. Add or get a [PictureFrame](https://apireference.aspose.com/slides/net/aspose.slides/ipictureframe) on the slide.
-5. Get a main sequence of effects.
+5. Get the main sequence of effects.
 6. Add an animation effect to [PictureFrame](https://apireference.aspose.com/slides/net/aspose.slides/ipictureframe).
 8. Write the presentation to disk as a PPTX file.